KosRud/KosRud.github.io/kosrud.github.io/pages/students/html+css/tools.md

 ## Beautifier / minifier

-* <a href="https://beautifytools.com/" target="_blank">Beautifytools</a>
+* <a href="https://www.cleancss.com/css-minify/" target="_blank">Beautifytools</a>

 Minifier
 :	Minifier compresses your code by removing line breaks and whitespaces.
-This way it will take up less pages in the report.

 Beautifier
 :	Beautifier makes the code more readable by adding line breaks and whitespaces whenever appropriate.
 It effectively "reverses" minification.